Henry Ramos Allup: Political career

 Ramos Allup is a lawyer and was a member of the Legislative Council of the Carabobo State and four times deputy for Carabobo state to Congress.

 He was deputy for Democratic Action party in 1984, 1989, 1994, 1998 and 2000.
 In the 2000 elections he was elected deputy for the Caracas district, then in sync with the decision of the alliance of opposition parties does not present his candidacy for re-election in the legislative elections of 2005, this with the intention of making known the distrust at the time was on the electoral arbiter, National Electoral Council.

 In 2008 he makes his party comes to the Mesa de la Unidad Democratica, along with other parties like COPEI, Primero Justicia, Venezuela Project, Alianza Bravo Pueblo, Un Nuevo Tiempo and others.

 In the parliamentary elections of 2010 Ramos Allup Venezuela elected deputy for the Democratic Unity Roundtable for the Latin American Parliament, being sworn in that office on 7 January 2011.

 In August 2012 he was elected vice president of the Socialist International.

 In May 2019, Supreme Tribunal of Justice ordered the prosecution of seven National Assembly members for their actions during the failed uprising, including Ramos.

 Personal life

 His first marriage was in Valencia and had a second marriage with Diana D'Agostino, with whom he had three children.
-His brother-in-law are Francisco D'Agostino and Eladio Larez.
+His brothers-in-law are Francisco D'Agostino and Eladio Larez.